Embroidery history and the development of needlework (video)

 The soul of the people is images from eternity.

-And there are very personal, grateful,Narrative.
-And in every poem about embroidery, the recognition in love of magic art sounds, that from the day of its appearance, the date of which was lost in the depths of centuries, pleases with the bright pattern of life today.
-Here, for example, such poems about embroidery:
+And they can be very personal, grateful,narrative.
+And in each poem about embroidery, there is a declaration of love to the magical art that, from the day of its origin, the date of which is lost in the depths of centuries, pleases with a bright pattern of life today.
+Here, for example, are such poems about embroidery:

 Already the cuckoo's great-grandchildren are forging,